stardog-union/launchpad-docs/voicebox.md

 ### Internal Stardog Endpoint Support

 When Voicebox makes requests to Stardog servers, it uses server-side connections that may require different network routing than browser-based requests.
-To support architectures where the Voicebox service container cannot access Stardog on public endpoints, Launchpad v3.5.0+ allows you to configure an additional internal endpoint for connections.
+To support architectures where the Voicebox service container cannot access Stardog on the public endpoint, Launchpad v3.5.0+ allows you to configure an additional internal endpoint for connections.

 When an internal endpoint is configured for a connection, Voicebox automatically uses the internal endpoint while browser-based applications (Studio, Explorer, Designer, Knowledge Catalog) continue using the public endpoint.
 This is particularly useful in scenarios where:
 - Stardog is behind a firewall accessible only within a private network